Can I Get Medicare at Age 62?

 Health insurance options if you can't get Medicare at age 62

-• Short-term health insurance is typically inexpensive, and you can buy it any time during the year.
+• Short-term health insurance is typically cheap, and you can buy it any time during the year.
 But it's usually not a good choice because short-term plans don't have to offer the same level of coverage as marketplace health plans.

-ACA plans available through HealthCare.gov have affordable rates and good coverage.
-For example, all Obamacare plans have to cover 10 essential services, including mental health, prescription drugs and coverage for ongoing diseases, such as cancer or heart disease.
+For example, all Obamacare plans have to cover certain types of health care, including mental health care, prescription drugs and coverage for ongoing diseases, such as cancer or heart disease.

 Companies also can't refuse to sell you a plan or exclude certain types of coverage based on a preexisting condition, and all plans have an annual spending cap, called an out-of-pocket maximum.

 The amount you pay for an ACA plan depends on how much money you make.
-You'll typically get discounts, also called subsidies, if you earn between $15,650 and $62,600 as a single person ($21,150 to $84,600 for a couple).
+You'll get discounts, also called subsidies, if you earn between $15,650 and $62,600 as a single person.

 How old do you have to be to get Medicare?

 You can enroll in Medicare up to three months before or after your birthday month.
 So if you turn 65 on April 7, you could sign up for Medicare at any point between Jan.
 1 and July 31.
-Keep in mind, you'll automatically get Medicare if you're taking Social Security payments.
-Otherwise, you need to sign up with the Social Security office online or over the phone at 800-772-1213 (TTY 800-325-0778).

 To get Medicare at any age, you also need to be a U.S. citizen or a permanent resident who has lived in the U.S. for at least five years in a row.